PACLITAXEL CHEMOTHERAPY-INDUCED PERIPHERAL NEUROPATHY (CIPN) MODEL

 Hind paw cold allodynia using acetone evaporation

 The number of positive responses to acetone trials (Choi et al., 1994) is assessed for both the left and right hind paws prior to CIPN induction (Figure 1C).
 During Week 2, all rats receive cold priming with acetone.
 The development of hind paw cold hypersensitivity is determined by testing the animals once per week during Weeks 3-4.
 During Week 5, rats with average scores ≥2 are included in the subsequent testing of the asset’s efficacy to treat cold allodynia in paclitaxel CIPN rats.
+Animals are balanced across treatment groups based on body weight and post-paclitaxel number of positive responses to acetone trials.

 References